Report on Government Services 2019

-These attachment tables relate to the sector as a whole.
-Data specific to individual service areas are in the attachment tables under the relevant service area.
+These data tables relate to the sector as a whole.
+Data specific to individual service areas are in the data tables under the relevant service area.

-- Housing and Homelessness Attachment tables (XLSX - 126 Kb)
+- Housing and Homelessness sector overview data tables (XLSX - 126 Kb)

-- Housing and Homelessness Attachment tables (PDF - 757 Kb)
+- Housing and Homelessness sector overview data tables (PDF - 757 Kb)

-- Housing and Homelessness dataset (CSV - 60 Kb)
+- Housing and Homelessness sector overview dataset (CSV - 60 Kb)

-See the Sector overview text and corresponding table number in the Attachment tables above for detailed definitions, caveats, footnotes and data source(s).
+See the Sector overview text and corresponding table number in the data tables above for detailed definitions, caveats, footnotes and data source(s).